CS601-F21/project-2-caracao718/README.md

 ### Test Application

 The framework described above will be implemented such that it could support a variety of applications.
-A `Broker` could handle any type of item, which is why we have used Generics.
+A `Framework.Broker` could handle any type of item, which is why we have used Generics.

 For your interactive grading demonstration, you will implement an application that will re-sort the Amazon reviews data set.
 Currently, the data is sorted by type of product (i.e., cell phones, home and kitchen, etc).
 Your demonstration application will use the publish/subscribe framework to create two new .json files---one with old reviews and one with new reviews.